w3c/compute-pressure/README.md

 TODO: Proposal for aggregating clock speeds across systems with heterogeneous CPU cores, such as [big.LITTLE](https://en.wikipedia.org/wiki/ARM_big.LITTLE).

-#### Bucketing

-Providing a list of thresholds effectively separates the resource usage into buckets.
-For example, the thresholds list `[0.5, 0.75, 0.9]` defines a 4-bucket scheme, where the buckets cover the ranges 0-0.5, 0.5-0.75, 0.75-0.9, and 0.9-1.0.

-Applications request a number of thresholds in the list provided, but the User Agent may choose to observe a subset of those requested.

-We will recommend that user agents allow at most 5 buckets (4 thresholds) for CPU utilization, and 2 buckets (1 threshold) for CPU speed.

-#### Quantizing values
+#### Quantizing values (a.k.a.
+Bucketing)

 Quantizing the aggregated CPU utilization and clock speed reduces the amount of information exposed by the API.

-Having applications designate the quantization buckets minimizes the number of buckets that user agents need to allow in order to enable the decisions used in a multitude of applications.
+Having applications designate the quantization ranges (buckets) reduces the quantization resolution that user agents must support in order to enable the decisions used in a multitude of applications.

-Applications determine the quantization scheme by passing in a list of thresholds.
-For example, the thresholds list `[0.5, 0.75, 0.9]` defines a 4-bucket scheme.
-We propose representing the state of resource usage using the middle of the range between thresholds.
+Applications communicate their desired quantization scheme by passing in a list of thresholds.
+For example, the thresholds list `[0.5, 0.75, 0.9]` defines a 4-bucket scheme, where the buckets cover the value ranges 0-0.5, 0.5-0.75, 0.75-0.9, and 0.9-1.0.
+We propose representing a bucket using the middle value in its range.

 For example, suppose an application used the threshold list above, and the user agent measured a CPU utilization of 0.87.
 This would fall under the 0.75-0.9 bucket, and would be reported as 0.825 (the average of 0.75 and 0.9).

+We will recommend that user agents allow at most 5 buckets (4 thresholds) for CPU utilization, and 2 buckets (1 threshold) for CPU speed.

 #### Rate-limiting change notifications